 Are you working with a team of volunteers?
 If so, these apps will certainly simplify your life as a group coordinator.
-From simple web tools to custom volunteer management systems, here is a list of the top volunteer management apps used by organizations and events.
+From simple sign-up apps to custom volunteer management systems, here is a list of the the best volunteer management software used by organizations and events.

 Free volunteer management software

 Some of the best volunteer management tools come with a free version.
 There are usually some limitations to the extent to which the app can perform for free.
 But very often this is more than enough for volunteer management at a small scale or with limited features

 Designed to activate the new generation of volunteers, Zelos is an user-friendly app with simple signups and live chats.
 Schedule and communicate live, host gamified competitions that reward effort.